Skip to Content

 1. Preheat oven to 350 degrees

-2. Coat a 9x9 baking dish with cooking spread.
+2. Coat a 9x9 baking dish with cooking spray.

-3. Spread stuffing evenly over the bottom of the pan.
+4. Spread stuffing evenly over the bottom of the baking dish.

 Notes